-A fair number of alums do get paid time off for vacation, but only about two-fifths of alumni get paid sick time.
-The vast majority of alums set aside retirement funds in an employer-sponsored 401(k).
-Benefits are rather generous for graduates of this school; nearly all alumni are rewarded with health insurance and a fair number of survey participants report dental coverage, too.
+The larger part of respondents can rely on paid vacation days, but just two-fifths of alumni have the luxury of paid sick time.
+Benefits are rather generous for graduates of this school; the vast majority of graduates are rewarded with health insurance and a fair number of respondents report dental coverage, too.
+The vast majority of grads participate in a 401(k) program.
 Other benefits that Binghamton University alumni receive are life insurance, stock purchase plan, a company-subsidized cell phone, and a casual working environment.

 10 Companies With Flexible Jobs for Working Parents